 - As an accredited institute, full training in psychoanalysis for mental health professionals

-- Continuing education for mental health professionals
+- Continuing education for mental health professionals who hold active membership

 - Training in psychoanalytic psychotherapy